 Note: I like to use almond milk to make this pudding, but feel free to substitute it with regular cow’s milk or whatever else you happen to have on hand!

 Start by pouring ½ cup of unsweetened almond milk and ½ cup of strong brewed coffee into a medium bowl and stirring them with a whisk.

 Add 1 cup of Greek yogurt and whisk until combined.

 Note: We used vanilla Greek yogurt because my husband and eldest daughter are lactose-intolerant, and it’s the only one Costco carries that’s also lactose-free.
 But if unsweetened Greek yogurt is easier for you to find, that’s perfect OK as well!

-Add 5 tablespoons of maple syrup and 1 teaspoon of vanilla extract and stir until combined.
+Add 2 tablespoons of cocoa powder and stir until combined.
+Then, stir in 5 tablespoons of maple syrup and 1 teaspoon of vanilla extract.

 If you don’t like when things taste too sweet, you may want to start with 4 tablespoons of maple syrup and taste it to see if it’s sweet enough.
 (Adding the chia seeds won’t impact the flavour much, so now is the perfect time to make adjustments.)

 If you like things extra-sweet, feel free to add more after a taste test!